MichaelSDavid/conure-lang/docs/info.md

 ### Naming Rule
 As most languages follow, don't start with a number, use a symbol, use a keyword, or have whitespace for a variable name<br>
-(Also make sure to terminate the line with a semicolon)
+(Also make sure to terminate each line with a semicolon)
 ```cs
 VALID
 snakes_are_cool